MehediHasanShahed/Auction-Website/README.md

 * Admin access tied to user role field in `user-model.js`
 * Always update both client and server `.env` before deployment
 * When in doubt, check the route controllers first — they define most logic cleanly

+---

+## 🪪 License

+Internal project — use freely within your organization.
+For open-source use, add a proper LICENSE file.